federicobozzini/unige-data-warehouse/README.md

 Customer may move to a different store quite often and the store may be assigned to a different salesperson.

-City, province and country are dimensions that I expect to have only a small chanceto change.
+City, province and country are dimensions that I expect to have only a small chance to change.

 Date is fixed.